 Matthew in Oromo, tr.
 Haylu (1886)

 Wanjeli Mateosi Afan Oromotti kan hikame.
-[The Gospel of Matthew in Oromo; tr. by Haylu].
+[The Gospel of Matthew translated into Oromo (by Haylu)].
 Vienna: Adolf Holzhausen [for the BFBS], 1886.

 Notes